-Results-Driven New Jersey Criminal Defense Attorney Helps Clients Fight Charges of Endangering the Welfare of a Child in Camden County or Burlington County, NJ
+Results-Driven Criminal Defense Attorney Helps Clients Fight Charges Of Endangering The Welfare Of A Child In Camden And Burlington Counties, New Jersey

-If you have been accused of endangering the welfare of a child in Camden County, Burlington County, or anywhere else in New Jersey, it is critical that you retain an experienced NJ criminal defense attorney before providing any information to law enforcement in the investigation.
-Camden criminal defense attorney Stephen R. Piper practices both as a criminal defense attorney and as a family lawyer, giving him a unique perspective into child endangerment cases that require an in-depth understanding of the criminal justice system, as well as knowledge of the potential damage a conviction can cause in the family context.
-Contact him today to discuss your NJ child endangerment charges.
+If you have been accused of endangering the welfare of a child in Camden County, Burlington County or anywhere else in New Jersey, it is critical that you retain an experienced New Jersey criminal defense attorney before providing any information to law enforcement in the investigation.
+Turn to me, attorney Stephen R. Piper, during this challenging time.
+I am a Camden lawyer who practices as both a criminal defense attorney and a family lawyer.
+This experience gives me a unique perspective into child endangerment cases that require an in-depth understanding of the criminal justice system as well as knowledge of the potential damage a conviction can cause in the family context.
+Do not hesitate to contact The Law Offices of Stephen R. Piper, LLC, today to discuss your New Jersey child endangerment charges.

-Child Endangerment Crimes Carry Severe Penalties in Gloucester Township, NJ
+Child Endangerment Crimes Carry Severe Penalties In Gloucester Township, New Jersey

 New Jersey law identifies multiple acts that constitute child endangerment.
 The potential punishment for a child endangerment charge varies, based on both the particular act that is alleged and whether the accused individual had a legal duty to care for the child.
-Depending upon the circumstances, child endangerment is punishable as a first, second, third, or fourth degree crime in New Jersey, with first degree crimes being the most serious offenses.
+Depending on the circumstances, child endangerment is punishable as a first-, second-, third- or fourth-degree crime in New Jersey, with a first-degree crime being the most serious offense.

 Endangering the welfare of a child charges in New Jersey can involve: